Lullabot/drainpipe/README.md

 Testing PR code changes on real sites is extra beneficial.

+### Local Development

+In order to test local changes follow the instructions for the [test script](./docs/test-script.md).

 ### Peer Review Guidelines for Automated Updates

 These are guidelines for conducting peer reviews on automated dependency update pull requests created by Renovate.